thedarkwriter/courseware-lms-content/courses/puppet_ssh.md

 	c.
 Distribute public and private keys for all nodes, and add the keys to the hosts file.
 	d. **Add the SSH class to your environment, and apply the SSH class to a group of nodes.**.
 5. True or False.
-	With Puppet Enterprise you can edit and add class parameters from the Puppet Enterprise console.
+	With Puppet Enterprise, you can edit and add class parameters from the Puppet Enterprise console.
 	**True**

 ## References